getsentry/rfcs/text/0073-usage-of-transaction-types.md

 ### Pros <a name="option-5-pros"></a>

-1. Helps users to understand which parts of transactions where auto or manually instrumented.
+1. Helps to understand which parts of transactions where auto or manually instrumented.
-2. This addition can help the performance product to build new features and performance issues.
+2. Can help the performance product to build new features and performance issues.
+3. Helps SDK developers debugging issues.

 ### Cons <a name="option-5-cons"></a>